Island Offshore PSV bunkers bio-LNG

 Island Offshore PSV bunkers bio-LNGWritten by Nick Blenkey

-In cooperation with Equinor, the Island Offshore PSV Island Crusader is being bunkered with bio-LNG in a series of operations being carried out in cooperation collaboration with the vessel’s charterer, Equinor.
+The Island Offshore PSV Island Crusader is being bunkered with bio-LNG in a series of operations being carried out in cooperation collaboration with the vessel’s charterer, Equinor.

 The bio-LNG bunkerings are being carried out in the Port of Dusavik, Norway, by Nordic region energy company Gasum Oy.